ipfs/camp/DEEP_DIVES/45-building-dynamic-p2p-applications.md

 dissemination works.
 For instance, messages that have been superseded by later ones would not be disseminated.
 This should also benefit IPNS-over-pubsub.

-Additionally, in order to have clients consider DHT/IPNS updates successful, all we need is the raw IPNS pointer update, so that non-key-owners (if they have the relevantly signed CID) to send DHT updates.
+Another difficulty we've had is having to wait for IPNS/DHT updates in order to consider a write succesful.
+Non-IPNS-key-owners shouldn't have to wait; better would be if they were given by the key-owner, as a response to writes, the *raw* content of the DHT update.
+In our system, that's enough to guarantee that the write will happen (or the key-owner will be caught forking).
+But we've found no easy way to get that data.

 Moreover, ideally we would have a somewhat more pluggable DHT, since for us the entries are *either* standard signed CIDs (IPNS), *or* a Merkle proof that the relevant key-owner misbehaved.

 ## Requirements to consider